alexklwong/void-dataset/README.md

 K = np.loadtxt('K.txt')
 ```

-## Related Projects
+## Related projects
 You may also find the following projects useful:

 - [VOICED][voiced_github]: *Unsupervised Depth Completion from Visual Inertial Odometry*.
-An unsupervised sparse-to-dense depth completion method developed by the authors, published in published in the Robotics and Automation Letters (RA-L) 2020 and the International Conference on Robotics and Automation (ICRA) 2020.
+An unsupervised sparse-to-dense depth completion method developed by the authors, published in the Robotics and Automation Letters (RA-L) 2020 and the International Conference on Robotics and Automation (ICRA) 2020.
 - [XIVO][xivo_github]: The Visual-Inertial Odometry system developed at UCLA Vision Lab.
 The dataset files (e.g. sparse points, absolute poses) in VOID are produced by XIVO.
 - [GeoSup][geosup_github]: *Geo-Supervised Visual Depth Prediction*.
 A single image depth prediction method developed by the authors, published in the Robotics and Automation Letters (RA-L) 2019 and the International Conference on Robotics and Automation (ICRA) 2019.
 This work was awarded **Best Paper in Robot Vision** at ICRA 2019.